-How I discovered the “Power of Peg”…
+How I Discovered The “Power of Peg”…

 My friend Ben and I sat down together in the conference room.
 I said, “Just talk.
 Tell me what’s going on.
 I’m not going to say anything, I just want to listen.
 What are your issues?
 What are your problems?
 Tell me everything you’re facing in your business.
 What are your goals?”

 Ben talked for almost an hour.
-He didn’t have just one problem or issue—he had at least a dozen.
+He didn’t have just 1 problem or issue—he had at least a dozen.
 My brain was whispering in my ear, “Whoa, there’s way too much going on here!”

 Even I was getting lost, and I’m accustomed to dealing with some pretty complex business matters.
-Ben was literally drowning in ideas, obstacles, proposals, challenges plus financial targets that were all over the place!
+Ben was literally drowning in ideas, obstacles, proposals, challenges, plus financial targets that were all over the place!

 My brain started tugging at me again, “Dude, we’ve got to SORT and SIMPLIFY.
 Ben desperately needs some CLARITY.”

 I think best when I can draw and diagram things out.

 So I walked up to the white board and created 3 columns: GOALS, PROBLEMS, ASSETS.